Mike & Rosie extend a warm

 smallholding's fields and woodland and observe at first hand the various

-grazing rights are let out, and visitors are asked to respect the tenant's
+rights are let out, and visitors are asked to respect the tenant's livestock

 Should you wish to go for local walks while